 About this listing

-A spacious and comfy studio apartment overlooking the comings and goings on a working Vermont dairy farm.
-Visit the barn during milking or just relax with an album on the record player!
-Sample our raw milk and take a hike on the rail trail!
+A spacious & comfy studio apartment overlooking the activity on a working Vermont dairy farm.
+Visit the barn during milking or relax with an album on the record player!
+Check out our hundreds of photos on Instagram or (SENSITIVE CONTENTS HIDDEN) at Wayward Goose Farm!

-Come spend time in southern Vermont!
-We live on a beautiful dairy farm and would love to welcome guests to our home.
+Come spend time in southwestern Vermont!
+We live on a beautiful dairy farm and we love to welcome guests to our home.
 We have a newly finished studio apartment above our attached 3 car garage waiting just for you!
-It is furnished with a comfy new queen sized bed and 2 twin sized beds, but we can also provide an additional queen size air mattress upon request.
-There is a cozy sitting area, a quaint dining area with a mini fridge and coffee/tea station with electric kettle, and a full bath.
+It is furnished with a comfy new queen sized bed and 2 new twin sized beds.
+A newly installed kitchenette enables you to prepare simple meals that you can eat at the cute little table or take out to the patio when the weather permits.
+We are happy to stock your fridge with a complimentary jar of our own fresh, raw milk, upon request.
+A full bath with stall shower is spacious, well appointed, and clean.
 Wireless internet is available but we suggest you relax with some good old board games.
 We are definitely kid friendly!
 Guests have a private entrance but are welcome to enjoy our spacious yard and porch.

 The surrounding area holds plenty of opportunity for adventure.
 The D&H Rail Trail runs literally through our backyard and is a perfect venue for birders and hikers alike.
 It is 22.3 miles long and is very popular among bicyclists, cross country skiers, horseback riders, walkers and joggers.
 Bring your binoculars, because we've spotted everything from bald eagles to scarlet tanagers on the trail, not to mention snapping turtles!
 Nature lovers can also partake of nearby Merck Forest, Haystack Mountain, and the Hebron Nature Preserve.

 Manchester, a mere 25 minutes away, is a very popular destination, home to numerous designer outlets, the Orvis fly fishing school and store, and the best book store in Vermont, the Northshire Bookstore.
-Weston, home to the Vermont Country Store, is about an hour's drive away through some gorgeous mountain scenery.
-Glens Falls, NY and Lake George are about 45 minutes and an hour away, respectively, to the west.
+Weston, sight of the Vermont Country Store, is about an hour's drive away through some gorgeous mountain scenery.
+Glens Falls, and Lake George, NY are about 45 minutes and an hour away, respectively, to the west, while Saratoga Springs is just under an hour.
 The delightful Lake St. Catherine state park in Wells is about 15 minutes away and Emerald Lake state park in Dorset is nearby as well.
 World class fly fishing abounds in the Battenkill River and the Mettowee River.
-There are great farmers markets in nearby towns as well as unique shops and eating establishments.
+Burlington and all its enchantments is just under 2 hours north and the drive through Addison County, with the Adirondacks to the west across Lake Champlain and the Green Mountains to the east is absolutely breathtaking!
+If you are into great beer, we highly recommend Fiddlehead brewery when you visit, especially their Hodad stout!
+There are great farmers markets in nearby towns as well as unique shops, eating establishments and brew pubs throughout this beautiful state.

 There are too many attractions to do justice to here and we are centrally located to many nearby cities from Albany, to Saratoga, to Rutland and Bennington.
 Winter time provides numerous opportunities for top notch skiing with Bromley only 40 minutes away and Killington about an hour, to name a few.

 No place is perfect, however, and we feel we must mention that our location here in Vermont's Slate Valley is home to unique geological features such as abundant slate formations.
 Because of this, as is common to many homeowners here, our well water does contain sulphur and while it has been adequately tested and is safe to drink, there can be an aroma that some people notice while others do not.
-Although we drink our well water we do provide bottled water for guests but if you are extremely sensitive to smells this might be something to consider.
+We have installed a filtration system under the kitchen sink so its cold water is perfect for drinking with no sulphuric taste or smell at all.
+However, the water from the shower can, at times, still have a bit of a hard boiled egg aroma.
+If you are extremely sensitive to smells this might be something to consider.
+Most guests have no issue with the water but occasionally someone mentions it.

 We are happy to answer any questions you may have and look forward to hosting you.